gbeltzmo/halo_mass_correction/README.md

 The code takes 5 arguments: halo masses (nd.array), environment ('all', 'high', 'low'), halo definition ('200b', 'fof', 'vir', '200c', '500c'), redshift (0,1,2), and simulation ('illustris', 'tng', 'eagle').
 The code returns an array of corrected halo masses.

+If you are interested in the halo mass correction for a redshift not given here, please contact gillian.d.beltz-mohrmann@vanderbilt.edu.

 #### Example usage:

 ```